suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 In order to realize the MLS key exchange over MOQ, this specification proposes MOQT endpoints and Relays to be able to subscribe to TrackNamespace.
+A sketch of the proposal is here but this would be moved out of this draft.

 Following additions is proposed to the core MOQT protocol.